ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-application-schema/README.md

   <span class="subhead">Build the Application Schema</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will successfully develop an `application` schema and establish its relationship within the `user` model through embedding.
+**Learning objective:** By the end of this lesson, students will be able to define an `application` schema and embed it within the `user` model.

-## Use the ERD as our guide
+## Use the ERD as a guide

-We have established an ERD for our data and also decided to embed our application in the user model.
-Deciding to create an embedded relationship means that we will not need to create another file and import or export it's logic to other portions of our application.
-Instead, we will define our schema logic in the same file that our user schema is located in and create the connection there.
+We already created an Entity Relationship Diagram (ERD) and decided to **embed** the `application` data inside the `user` model.

+Embedding means we do **not** need to create a separate file for the application schema or connect it by importing or exporting between files.
+Instead, we define the `application` schema in the **same file** as the `user` schema and create the connection there.

-Let's that process by defining our schema and associate it with the user.
+Let’s begin by defining the `applicationSchema` and linking it to the `userSchema`.

-In the `models/user.js`, we'll add the following logic:
+In `models/user.js`, add the following code:

 ```javascript
 // models/user.js